lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 # Hypothesis Testing, Confidence Intervals, & Correlation Analysis with R

 This week, we're biting into the meat of the statistics burger.
-We're still working with the statistical basics, but this time we'll be applying them with a few new formulas to do some basic analyses.
+We're still working with the statistical basics, but this time we'll be applying them with a few new formulas to do some analyses.
 The topics covered will be slightly more advanced, but as always, we'll be *letting R handle everything for us.*

 ## To begin, let's explore hypothesis testing.
 Specifically, we'll be focusing on **p-values,**  **one-tailed hypothesis testing,** and **two-tailed hypothesis testing** first.